BZNUDS/python-challenge/README.md

 Before You Begin

-I create a new repository for this project called python-challenge.
+I created a new repository for this project called python-challenge.

-I clone the new repository to my computer.
+I cloned the new repository to my computer.

 Inside my local git repository, I created a directory for PyBank and and a directory for PyPoll